Generic Name: Citalopram Hydrobromide

 Concomitant use contraindicated399

-Allow at least 2 weeks to elapse between discontinuance of an MAO inhibitor and initiation of citalopram, or vice versa399
+Allow at least 2 weeks to elapse between discontinuance of an MAO inhibitor intended to treat psychiatric disorders and initiation of citalopram, and vice versa399

 Increased plasma metoprolol concentrations possibly resulting in decreased cardioselectivity1